CatalaLang/catala/README.md

     make allocations_familiales

-from the repository root, once you have managed to install the compiler (see bewlow).
+from the repository root, once you have managed to install the compiler (see below).
 You can then open `examples/allocations_familiales/allocations_familiales.pdf`

 ## Limitations and disclaimer